Zazcallabah/fallenlondongrinder/readme.md

 ## todo

+* add endgame random grinder
+	when automaton reaches the end of the req list, do something like 5% chance to go to different random area, 10% chance to consume a random card, click randomly until you consume below action threshold

 * Add handling of more interesting locked locations like boat stuff or prison or death etc.
 * opportunity cards during heist or other locked storylets
 * find your way into more locations. like a newspaper or a boat or something.